smalluban/neck/README.md

 This helper is not real `Neck.Helper` instance.
 It is ordinary jQuery method invoke when document is ready.
 For coherence in library, helpers name convention is used.
 Main accessor should point to your root controller.

-Set `neck-injector` as name of `Neck.DI` dependency injector you want to use.
+Set `neck-injector` as name of one of dependency injector in `Neck.DI` container you want to use.
 It will be inherit through all controllers and helpers.

 `ui-neck` uses RoR convention to use controller name as path to template.
 It constructs controller passing `template`